 But remember.
 No one who really understands Scripture can use any passage to argue against what some other passage says.

 What does it mean, biblically, to love a homosexual?

 Rmember the 1 Corinthians passage: people who do these things will not inherit the kingdom of God.
 If you love someone, surely you want them to inherit the kingdom of God!

 Remember the end of the Romans passage: people who approve of homosexuality (or any of the other listed behaviors) deserve death as much as people who practice it.

 Love for homosexuals, in the context of the revelation of God’s will and character, cannot include approval of homosexual behavior.
 Period.
 Paragraph.
 End of discussion.

 So how is it possible to love a homosexual without judgment or restraint and at the same time disapprove of homosexual behavior?
 Learn to love them the same way God does: “A new command I give you: Love one another.
-As I have loved you, so you must love one another” (John 13:34, NIV–The punctuation there is clearer than NKJV, which has similar word order).
+As I have loved you, so you must love one another” (John 13:34, NIV (emphasis added)–The punctuation there is clearer than NKJV, which has similar word order).